Examples

 This does not required to have OPM Flow installed, and in principle should work in Windows without using the subsystem for Linux.
 Then, one could always generate a deck with the grid and all include files, and modify them in order to use other simulators different than OPM Flow.

-Let us now change the grid type from corner-point to tensor in line 7 of the configuration file.
-Then, we run the simulations and we save the results in a different output folder:
+Let us now change the model type from complete to immiscible, isothermal, and convective in line 7 of the configuration file, saving the toml file to these three model respectively.
+Then, we run the simulations:

-Here we have just set the framework to generate the deck, run the simulations, and generate the performance and sparse data.
+Here we have just set the framework to generate the deck, run the simulations, and generate the performance and sparse data (default value for -g).
 Then, to visualize the comparison between both runs, this can be achived by executing:

 pyopmspe11 -c spe11b